Building a 24/7 Competitive Intelligence Agent That Actually Works

 min_score: 0.4 # below this, item is dropped

 According to IBM Security’s 2025 Cost of a Data Breach report, the average breach involving strategic business data costs $5.2M — but competitive intelligence leaks are harder to quantify because the damage is strategic, not operational.
 A competitor learning that you’re monitoring their EMEA expansion and pricing moves isn’t a compliance event.
-It’s a strategic exposure that never shows up in an incident report.
+It’s a strategic exposure that never shows up in an incident report but shifts your competitive position in ways you can’t easily measure.

 After deploying CI agents for 30+ CEOs, we’ve seen the same mistakes repeatedly.
 Here’s how to avoid them.

 Ignoring cooldown periods.
 Without cooldowns, one competitor news story picked up by 40 outlets generates 40 alerts.
-The cooldown config in our alert rules prevents this — one alert per event per competitor within the specified window.
+The cooldown config in our alert rules prevents this — one alert per event per competitor within the specified window (typically 24-48 hours).

 Skipping deduplication.
 The same announcement appears on TechCrunch, VentureBeat, Bloomberg, and Reuters.
-Without deduplication (we use 0.85 cosine similarity threshold on embeddings), your dossier has four entries for one event.
+Without deduplication (we use 0.85 cosine similarity threshold on embeddings), your dossier has four entries for one event and the signal-to-noise ratio collapses.

 If you’ve got an existing OpenClaw instance with Composio configured, you can take the YAML and JSON configs from this guide and start building today.
-Budget 6-8 hours for the initial setup — most of that time goes into Composio OAuth connections and tuning the relevance scoring prompts.
+Budget 6-8 hours for the initial setup — most of that time goes into Composio OAuth connections and tuning the relevance scoring prompts to match what your specific CEO cares about.
+The configs are production-tested, but the tuning is always company-specific.